The Romney Mashes are undeniably a unique part of England, with an atmosphere all of their own.

 There are however plans to reinstate commercial flights from Lydd to the continent, and so who knows … Perhaps this peculiar and winsome town will become home to the executive jet set once again?

-Combining the peace and quiet of a rural farm setting in the beautiful East Sussex countryside with Camber Sands, one … more
+Combining the peace and quiet of a rural farm setting in the beautiful East Sussex countryside with Camber Sands, one of the most fabulous beaches on the South Coast, our shepherds hut offers you a genuinely unique luxury glamping experience. … more